gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 ```

 By turning on the ``se.fit=T`` option, we also get the SE for the
 confidence interval and degrees of freedom.
+\index{degrees of freedom!SLR}
 Note that elements returned
 are labelled as ``$fit``, ``$se.fit``, etc. and provide some of the information to calculate CIs or PIs "by hand".